stas-sultanov/azure-monitor-telemetry/doc/readme.md

 To track dependencies, either use corresponding `TelemetryClient.TrackDependency*` method or create instance of [DependencyTelemetry](/src/Code/Models/DependencyTelemetry.cs) class and use `TelemetryClient.Add` method.<br/>
 Refer to the [example](#dependency-tracking) below.

-For a well-known dependency types take a look on [DependencyTypes](/src/Code/Models/DependencyTypes.cs) class.
+The well-known dependency types are specified in [DependencyTypes](/src/Code/Models/DependencyTypes.cs) class.

 The library provides [TelemetryTrackedHttpClientHandler](/src/Code/Dependency/TelemetryTrackedHttpClientHandler.cs) class that helps track HTTP requests.<br/>
 Refer to the [example](#dependency-tracking-via-http-client-handler).